mypreview/GEO-Top-Bar/docs/how-to-change-bar-background-image.md

 ## Background Attachment

 The background attachment property in CSS specifies how to move the background relative to the viewport.
-Interestingly, you can also configure your background image to **scroll**.
+Interestingly, you can also configure your background image to **fixed**.
 This essentially gives your background image a parallax effect.

 ### Property Values